 IVF, IUI and ICSI 3D Animated Videos

-If you have been actively TTC’ing for over a year with no success, your doctor has probably suggested some sort of fertility testing and treatment.
-He or she may have even recommended moving forward with IVF (In-Vitro Fertilization), an IUI (I…
+If you have been actively Trying To Conceive for over a year with no success, your doctor has probably suggested some sort of fertility testing and treatment.
+Your fertility specialist may even have recommended moving forward with IVF (In-Vitro Fertilization), an IUI (Intrauterine Insemination) or ICSI (Intracytoplasmic Sperm Injection).

 Help Getting Pregnant – 5 Top Tips On Getting Pregnant Fast